oitzujoey/duck-lisp/docs/api.md

 ## API Conventions

 An error is nearly always indicated with a return value of the type `dl_error_t`.
 If the return type of a function is `void`, then the function should always succeed.
+All uses of functions should either assign the result to a variable or place a marker indicating that the function does not return an error.
+The marker is either a `(void)` or a `/**/` placed to the left of the function call.

 Strings may or may not be null terminated.
 Don't ever depend on them being null terminated.
 A length value is always passed around with the string instead.
 It is acceptable to pass a null-terminated string to duck-lisp, but be sure the length you pass does not include the null terminator.
 The literal string "abc" has a length of three, not four.